riscv-android-src/platform-tools-tradefederation/atest/README.md

 <c>| --generate-new-metrics| Generate new metrics, run 5 iterations by default.
 <c>| --detect-regression   | Run regression detection algorithm.
 <c>| --[CUSTOM_ARGS]       | Specify custom args for the test runners.
+-a | --all-abi    | Run the tests for all available device architectures.
 -h | --help       | Show this help message and exit.